pilgrimlyieu/CPL-Project-RAMFShell/README.md

 mkdir: cannot create directory '/test/1': No such file or directory touch /home/1 mkdir /home/1/1
-mkdir: cannot create directory '/home/1/1': File exists touch /test/1
+mkdir: cannot create directory '/home/1/1': Not a directory touch /test/1
 touch: cannot touch '/test/1': No such file or directory which notexist